Pavithree/ResearchLab_MultimodalFusion/README.md

 * MIMIC-CXR
   * The results obtained by incorporating our proposed technique demonstrate a significant improvement with respect to precision, recall and AUC for MIMIC dataset.

+## References

+1. Yikuan Li, Hanyin Wang, and Yuan Luo.
+“A comparison of pre-trained vision-and-language models for multimodal representation learning across medical images and reports”.
+In: 2020 IEEE International Conference on Bioinformatics and Biomedicine (BIBM).
+IEEE.
+2020, pp. 1999–2004.